Customising your themes and palettes

 project_theme() + # I use the project theme I've defined above

-guides(colour = "legend") # I used both size and colour, this merges the legend.
+guides(color = "legend") # I used both size and color, this merges the legend.

 Let’s create a custom palette.
-I’ll be using colorspace package for this and my aim here will be to create a grey palette that can be used for your boring academic journals as most of them do hate colours.
+I’ll be using the colorspace package for this, and my aim here will be to create a gray palette that can be used for your boring academic journals, as most of them do hate colors.
 Before I’ll illustrate how I create my palette, I’d suggest exploring pre-defined palettes as they might be what you are looking for.

 cars$speed2 <- factor(cut(cars[, "speed"], 3))